m-nash/typespec/packages/http-client-csharp/generator/docs/Efv2.md

 ## Gaps with current emitter

 1. <a name="gap1"></a>The first is that a customer who learns how to extend or compose their customizations in one language would not be able to directly apply those learnings to doing the same task in another language.
 Ensuring that all emitters produce alloy components and utilize EFv2 to emit those into code files will allow us to provide this consistency across languages.
+Our csharp emitter today is fully extensibility and composability but not in a conisistent way with other languages so I want to call out the gap here is around consistency not being extensible or composable at all.
 2. <a name="gap2"></a>Another gap is that we aren't creating or using EFv2 components that can be reused by the community to build 3p emitters.
-This means the barrier to entry for starting your own dotnet emitter using EFv2 would be very high.
-If we had a baseline set of components that could work with dotnet it would make it much easier for the community to use and contribute to.
+This means the barrier to entry for starting your own csharp emitter using EFv2 would be very high.
+If we had a baseline set of components that could work with csharp it would make it much easier for the community to use and contribute to.
-3. <a name="gap3"></a>Another gap is around currently we rely on out of proc calls to dotnet components in order to complete the generation.
+3. <a name="gap3"></a>Another gap is around currently we rely on out of proc calls to csharp components in order to complete the generation.
 This introduces challenges when we want to run the emitter fully in the web.
 If the emitters were written completely in javascript this wouldn't be an issue.

 The main challenge for mitigating these gaps for non javascript languages is we rely heavily on language specific tools and re-writing those tools in javascript would introduce a significant implementation and maintenance cost.